riscv-europe/riscv-europe-summit-templates/README.md

 # RISC-V Summit Europe templates

-These are the two templates, Word and LaTeX, to use to submit 2 pages abstracts to the RISC-V Summit Europe.
+The expected formating of the two pages abstracts is detailled below, together with two templates, for Word and LaTeX.

 ## Document format